 27. Buying Too Many Houses

-One former Super Bowl pro bought houses for his mother, father, his kids and his friends.
+One former Super Bowl pro bought houses for his mother and father, and his kids and friends.
 Plus, he had several houses himself.
 Once he got out the league, there were all these properties in the possession of people who couldn't maintain them, which left him with a serious financial dilemma.